jeswr/blog/raw-posts/research-topics.md

 If you're looking for topics specifically related to Solid and data sovereignty look [here](https://github.com/solid/research-topics).

-If you're looking for some more topics related to semi-autonomous Web Agents look [here](https://jeswr.solidcommunity.net/public/iswc_doctoral_consortium.pdf).
+If you're looking for some more topics related to semi-autonomous Web Agents look [here](https://jeswr.solidcommunity.net/public/iswc_doctoral_consortium.pdf) and for early work on the topic see [here](https://arxiv.org/html/2409.04465v1).

 ## Suitable Representations